ibm-cloud-docs/dns-svcs/data-portability.md

 ## Data export procedures
 {: #data-portability-procedures}

 DNS Services provides the mechanisms to export your content that's uploaded, stored, and processed when you use the service.

 *Include steps to export the customer owned data.
 For example, a database backup.*

 *If the service enables the upload application source and generate binary artifacts implemented by the customer and hosted by the service, include steps to export the application source and binary artifacts.*

 In addition, DNS Services provides mechanisms to export settings and configurations that are used to process the customer's content.

-*Include steps to export the service configuration.
-For example, the database schema.*
+For more information, see [Exporting your DNS Services configuration](/docs/dns-svcs?topic=dns-svcs-writing-dns-svcs-config-to-file).

 ## Exported data formats
 {: #data-portability-data-formats}

-*Document the data format and schema of the exported data, configuration, and application.
-When applicable, include the industry and national standards that define the specification of the artifact format used by the service.*

-*List data and configurations that cannot be exported and an alternative way for how customer can recover them.
-For example, store the data and configurations securely prior to uploading to IBM Cloud.*

 DNS Services supports the following data format and schema of the exported data, configuration, and application:
 * Export in JSON format.

 DNS Services doesn't support the export of the following data format and schema of the exported data, configuration, and application:
 * We don't support exporting zone files.

-For more information, see [Understanding your responsibilities when using IBM Cloud DNS Services](/docs/dns-svcs?topic=dns-svcs-responsibilities-dns-svcs) and [Exporting your DNS Services configuration](/docs/dns-svcs?topic=dns-svcs-writing-dns-svcs-config-to-file).

 ## Data ownership
 {: #data-portability-ownership}